chenchals/GetAndCleanData-Project1/README.md

 ### Read raw data
 Using `read.table()` and `unz()` functions the following files are read into `data.frame` variables and  merged with the `data.frame()` function.
+* 'activity_labels.txt': List of 6 activities, used to `recode` the `ActivityLabel` column in the mergedData.
 * 'features.txt': List of all 521 features for which data was computed from the accelerometer and gyroscope samples.
 The `t` and `f` prefixes in the names indicate data computed from either `time-domain` or `frequency-domain` computation methods.
 * 'test/subject_train.txt': Id of Subject selected for test dataset.
 * 'test/X_test.txt': Test dataset of 521 variables in 2947 observations.
-* 'test/y_test.txt': Labels for test dataset.
+* 'test/y_test.txt': ActivityLabel for test dataset.
 * 'train/subject_train.txt': Id of Subject selected for train dataset.
 * 'train/X_train.txt': Train dataset of 521 variables in 7352 observations.
 * 'train/y_train.txt': Labels for train dataset.